 January 30th, 2012

-Some of you have been asking when we will have the data ready on UKCrimeStats for the month of Police.uk – so were we !
+Some of you have been asking when we will have the data ready on UKCrimeStats for the month of December 2011 – so were we !

-Unfortunately, as 3rd party developers, we are beholden to the external release by Police.uk which is meant to appear on the 25th of every month.
+Unfortunately, find as 3rd party developers, we are beholden to the external release by Police.uk of the data which is meant to appear on the 25th of every month.
 Our inquiries have now established (they didn’t tell us in advance) that it won’t be ready until 31st January and we need a bit of time to put it on our own system after that.

 Over on our forum section that we launched a few months ago – read the opening post about it here, we are keeping tabs on data errors and the NPIA’s and Police Force’s progress in correcting them.
 We have had some successes – notably with Sussex Police neighbourhood data, neighbhourhood population data (now just 39 out of 5,000 plus rather than 500 with populations of 1 or 0) and Cheshire ASB data – but there is still a long way to go.
 We need to see a lot more progress on the very incomplete locations of Police Stations across England and Wales. for example.
 One year on and 5 Police Forces have not seen fit to report these at all – Wiltshire, North Yorkshire, Humberside, Gloucestershire and Derbyshire – and others only partially.
 We need to know where the Police Stations are so we can start to filter out the distortionary effect of crimes with no location assigned to a Police Station on or near a specific road.